rust-lang/wg-async/src/vision/status_quo/alan_hates_writing_a_stream.md

 }
 ```

-#### Pin :scream:
+### Pin :scream:

 First, he notices `Pin`.
 Alan wonders, "Why does `self` have bounds?
 I've only ever seen `self`, `&self`, and `&mut self` before".
 Curious, he reads the [`std::pin`](https://doc.rust-lang.org/std/pin/struct.Pin.html) page, and a bunch of jargon about pinning data in memory.
 He also reads that this is useful to guarantee that an object cannot move, and he wonders why he cares about that.
 The only example on the page explains how to write a ["self-referential struct"][self-ref], but notices it needs `unsafe` code, and that triggers an internal alarm in Alan: "I thought Rust was safe..."

-Eventually (how?), Alan realizes that the types he's depending on are `Unpin`, and so he doesn't need to worry about the unsafe stuff.
+After asking [Barbara], Alan realizes that the types he's depending on are `Unpin`, and so he doesn't need to worry about the unsafe stuff.
 It's just a more-annoying pointer type.

 [self-ref]: https://doc.rust-lang.org/std/pin/index.html#example-self-referential-struct

-#### State Machine
+### State Machine

 With `Pin` hopefully ignored, Alan next notices that in the imperative style he wanted originally, he didn't need to explicitly keep track of state.
 The state was simply the imperative order of the function.
 But in a `poll` function, the state isn't saved by the compiler.
-Alan finds blog posts about the dark ages of Futures 0.1, when even `Future` was written with a "state machine".
+Alan finds blog posts about the dark ages of Futures 0.1, when it was more common for manual `Future`s to be written with a "state machine".

 He thinks about his stream's states, and settles on the following structure: